Chapter 4: Revelation

 “What is wrong with you?
 You’ve been acting like I’m sending you to prison all week.”
 She shook her head and gestured toward the door.
-“No, you’ve been like this since you ever asked to go the presentation balls.”
+“No, you’ve been like this ever since you asked to go the presentation balls.”

 “Yes but…” Even as a child, he had always wanted to go to the presentation balls.
 He loved the ritual of them, the pronouncements, the swirl of dresses, and all the events that surrounded the pomp of suitors and debutantes.
 But when he wrote in his secret journal, he wasn’t the suited man finding the perfect woman, he was the woman looking for a suitor.

-She gestured for him to continued.
+She gestured for him to continue.

 He sighed.
 “I do want to go,” he said lamely knowing it wasn’t quite the truth.